 Like similar services from MyPoints or InboxDollars, Wikibuy offers credits from top retailers.
 For example, you can get 1% back on purchases made at Dell.com, 2% from Walmart.com, 9% on purchases at JCPenney, or 4% from Groupon.

 What’s more, they have a “Local Offers” section, where you can get 4% or more back from local retailers and restaurants.

 You’ll find these deals just under the “Featured Offers” on Wikibuy’s homepage.

 Everyone knows to google “[store name] + promo codo” before checking out online.
 But what a hassle it is clicking through to the discount sites only to discover that half the promo codes listed don’t work anyway.

 Wikibuy takes the hassle out of tracking down coupon codes by automatically searching for them while you shop.
-What’s more, if another Wikibuy user finds and uses a new code, that code is then automatically made available to the rest of the company’s nearly 4.5 million subscribers.
+What’s more, if another Wikibuy user finds and uses a new code, that code is then automatically made available to the rest of the company’s several million subscribers.

-In other words, you don’t even have to open a new browser tab to find the best code.
+In other words, you don’t even have to open a new browser tab to find the promo code.
 It’s done for you, automagically.